-- 1. Facilitators who are familiar with the causes of human trafficking - 2.
-Facilitators who are familiar with the effects of human trafficking - 3.
-Facilitators who are able to conduct a community conversation about ways to end and address human trafficking - 4.
-Facilitators who are able to support a community to develop a plan of action to end and address human trafficking
+- 1. A community conversation about the causes of human trafficking - 2.
+A community conversation about the effects of human trafficking - 3.
+A community conversation about ways to end human trafficking - 4.
+A community conversation about ways to support children who have been affected by human trafficking - 5.
+A community plan of action to end and address human trafficking